-- Taking a look at the species richness of fish in tidal creeks. - As was the case for fish density in tidal creeks, fish species richness in tidal creeks was lowest in SDW in 2018. - The four-year running average also lowest in 2018 and as a result this standard was not met in 2018.
+- Taking a look at the species richness of fish in tidal creeks. - There has been a decline in the running average for fish species richness in tidal creeks. - Running averages in the reference wetlands have remained relatively constant. - As was the case for fish species richness in main channels, the 4 year running average of fish species richness in tidal creeks was lowest in SDW in 2019 and as a result this standard was not met in 2019.

-- · Moving on to the densities of macro-invertebrates. - The relative performance standards pertaining to macro-invertebrate density in main channel and tidal creek habitats were not met in 2018. - Looking at invertebrate densities in main channel habitat in more detail, this slide shows both the annual averages and the running averages used to evaluate macro-invertebrate density, as mean number per 100 cm2, in the main channel habitat. - Beginning in 2015 the running average in SDW has been lower than the reference wetland with the lowest value, which has been Tijuana Estuary. - This year the standard has continued to be well below the lowest performing reference site.
+- Moving on to the densities of macro-invertebrates. - This slide shows both the annual averages and the running averages which are used to evaluate macro-invertebrate density, as mean number per 100 cm2, in the main channel habitat. - The running average in SDW has been consistently lower than the reference wetland with the lowest value, which has been Tijuana Estuary. - This year the running average has continued to be well below the lowest performing reference site and as a result this standard is currently not met.

-- This slide shows the annual average on the left and running averages on the right used to evaluate macro-invertebrate density in tidal creek habitat. - Looking at the annual average on the left, we see that the value for SDW declined in 2017 and remained at the same level in 2018.
-Although the annual value at the Tijuana Estuary also decreased, it was still much higher than at SDW. - The running average for invertebrate densities in tidal creek habitat remains below the lowest performing reference site in 2018.
+- This slide shows the results macro-invertebrate density in tidal creek habitat. - Looking at the annual average on the left, we see that the value for SDW declined in 2017 and remained at about the same level for the past 3 years. - The running average for invertebrate densities in tidal creek habitat remains below the lowest performing reference site in 2019 and as a result this standard is not currently met.